Unique Things to do in Da Nang Vietnam

 The whole complex is bigger than I expected.
 Even with several big tour groups perusing the grounds, it’s large enough to accommodate a lot of people.

-To visit on your own: you can get a ride with the Grab rideshare app, park your motorbike (no fee, but a donation box as you exit), or even bicycle there (if you’re up for some real exercise – I wouldn’t recommend a single-speed bike).
+To visit on your own: you can get a ride with the Grab rideshare app, park your motorbike (no fee), or even bicycle there (if you’re up for some real exercise – I wouldn’t recommend a single-speed bike).

 Of course, you can also go with an English-speaking local guide, with pick up from your hotel.

 Our first visit to Monkey Mountain yielded zero monkey sightings.
-However, on a more recent trip, the monkeys were everywhere!
-(This was from 9:30-11:30 am.)
+However, on more recent trips, we’ve seen them in different parts of the island, but especially around the Lady Buddha (The most we saw was around 9:30-11:30 am.)

 All along the main Son Tra road (Hoàng Sa) are views of Da Nang city and the peninsula coastline.